-This screenshot shows that searches for the answer to the question, “Who is the president of Puerto Rico?” peaked last fall right after Hurricane Maria’s catastrophic landfall in Puerto Rico.
+This screenshot shows that searches for the answer to the question, “Who is the president of Puerto Rico?” peaked in the fall of 2017, right after Hurricane Maria’s catastrophic landfall in Puerto Rico.
 It also shows that people are still looking for the answer to that question.

 So who is the president of Puerto Rico?